smaurice101/readthedocs/docs/source/tmlbuilds.rst

     documentation with others - almost instantly!

 .. tip::
    The TSS will develop the base documentation for your solution.

-However, you can edit/modify the base documentation on readthedocs as you wish.
+   Note.
+Your documentation URL will be: https://<Your Solution Name>.readthedocs.io

+         **Your Solution Name** is the name you chose here: :ref:`STEP 3.
+Type the name of your project`

 .. code-block:: PYTHON